 Case History Discussion:

-The objective was to displace the wellbore in a direct displacement.
-Removing the 11.3 lb/gal synthetic base mud from wellbore and riser in one circulation and replacing with filtered 11.2 lb/gal NaBr completion fluid.
+The objective was to displace the wellbore in a two stage displacement.
+Displacing the riser first then displacing the wellbore.
+Removing the 12 lb/gal synthetic base mud from wellbore and riser separately and replacing with filtered 9.2 lb/gal CaCl2 completion fluid.

 Rig-Chem designed a displacement package utilizing specialized surfactants and viscosifiers to clean and water wet all surfaces.
 The products used for wellbore displacement meet all EPA regulations for passing the oil and grease test.
 This eliminated the expensive task of capturing and disposing of products.
 The surfactant package designed, works under high turbulence eliminating needed contact time, while reducing expensive rig time.